MicrosoftDocs/dataexplorer-docs/data-explorer/delete-data.md

 ## Delete data using the retention policy

-Azure Data Explorer automatically deletes data based on the [retention policy](kusto/management/retentionpolicy.md).
-This method is the most efficient and hassle-free way of deleting data.
+Automatically delete data based on the [retention policy](kusto/management/retentionpolicy.md).
 Set the retention policy at the database or table level.

 Consider a database or table that is set for 90 days of retention.
 If only 60 days of data are needed, delete the older data as follows: